Court Imposes Death Sentence For Gen. Musharraf, And Pakistan's Army Balks

 Musharraf, who has said he's too ill to travel to Pakistan, did not immediately issue a reaction to the death sentence — other than to retweet the military's statement.
 He has previously rejected the charges against him, and he has the right to appeal the special court's death sentence.

-Musharraf was accused of treason in 2014 on charges related to his rise to power in 1999, when he ousted Prime Minister Nawaz Sharif in a coup d'etat.
+Musharraf was accused of treason in 2014 on charges related to his rise to power in 1999, when he ousted Prime Minister Nawaz Sharif in a coup.
 During his rule, Musharraf also imposed a state of emergency in Pakistan, putting several key judges under house arrest during a purge in 2007.

 Sharif later returned to office, triggering the treason charges against Musharraf — but the general was allowed to leave Pakistan in 2016 to seek medical treatment.